Start My Answer

 Did you know you can negotiate for debt settlement with ARSC even after they sue you?
 But first, you must respond to the lawsuit with an Answer.
 This will protect you from any potential judgments and buy you time to work out a settlement arrangement.

-Once you've filed your Answer, use SoloSettle to send and receives settlement offers.
+Once you've filed your Answer, use SoloSettle to send and receive settlement offers.
 A settlement offer asks ARSC to accept a lower amount of the original debt with the promise that you'll pay the whole amount at once or in several installments.

 Settle with SoloSettle